How UX Strategy can bring value to your design

 UX strategy jobs

 Many people confuse UX design and UX strategy as both the profiles overlap each other; however, they are NOT the same, period.
 The critical difference lies in each profile’s priorities – the UX designer manages the end user’s experience.
-In contrast, a UX strategist makes sure that the UX designer/team’s work is meeting the needs of the organisation.
+In contrast, a UX strategist makes sure that the UX designer/team’s work is meeting the needs of the organization.

 After speaking to a few UX strategists on LinkedIn, I have narrowed down some of the primary responsibilities expected from a UX strategist: